 The obligation to demonstrate that the work has been carried out in accordance with the agreed rules and standards, or to report properly and accurately on the performance results to the commissioners.
 This may require a careful, even legally defensible, demonstration of the work's compliance with the terms of the contract.

-Confirmation by a third party that a assurance provider has the necessary competence to carry out specific assurance tasks.
+The formal recognition by an independent third party that a conformity assessment body possesses the necessary competence to carry out specific conformity assessment activities in accordance with established standards.

 A person appointed by an accreditation body to carry out, alone or as part of an assessment team, the assessment of a conformity assessment body.